molinerisLab/3plex/README.md

 ---

-# Command line usage
+# Run 3plex with Docker/Singularity

-3plex can be used to produce raw triplex predictions by downloading and running the 3plex Docker image.
+3plex can be used to produce raw triplex predictions by downloading and running the 3plex Docker/Singularity image.

-For advanced analysis workflows, one can clone the repository and then follow the proposed pipelines listed below.

-We provide a recipe to run 3plex using Singularity.

-## 1. Run 3plex with Docker
+## Run 3plex with Docker

 Pull the latest image from the Docker hub:
 ```